 Closely following the Revillas in expanding their power base is the Tolentino family, headed by another senator, Francis Tolentino.
 Five family members have been elected locally.

-Meanwhile, one of the most influential political families in the province, the family of reelected Govenor Juanito Victor “Jonvic” Remulla, only had three immediate members who ran and got elected, although a relative who shares the surname clinched a seat in a city council.
+Meanwhile, one of the most influential political families in the province, the family of reelected Governor Juanito Victor “Jonvic” Remulla, only had three immediate members who ran and got elected, although a relative who shares the surname clinched a seat in a city council.

 Cavite is the second most vote-rich province in the Philippines, with 2,302,353 voters registered for 2022.